Motion to Approve

 Apart from that, I have no particular comment, and obviously it seems to be a very sensible provision to have made for the benefit of the stability of business that is going on in the UK.
 It would be very welcome if we knew that there was reciprocity in the rest of the EU for this, and it would be even better if we did not have to do it at all—but I suppose it is making the best of things in the circumstances.

 My Lords, I have just one quick question to follow on from the comments of my colleague, who is so much better versed in this than me.
 It struck me that we seem to have one timetable proposed by the FCA and a different one proposed by the PRA, without an awful lot of logic as to why one takes one approach and the other takes another.
 Are these two regulators working completely independently and sending over their various paragraphs that then get incorporated into the statutory instrument, or is there some coherent framework?
-If the regulators are not working together, what can we do to make sure that they will, because it will be complicated enough for business without trying to work out which regulator is thinking which way.
+If the regulators are not working together, what can we do to make sure that they will?
+It will be complicated enough for business without trying to work out which regulator is thinking which way.
 I would assume—I do not know—that some entities find that they face both regulators.
 Why the difference under the new rules that each regulator is bringing forward?

 My Lords, it may have been exhaustion, but when I got to this SI, I concluded that it was all really quite straightforward.
 Having listened to the previous speeches, I am not so sure.